-The tires, including the spare, installed on the unit may be 16" radials.
-The steel wheels installed on these units measure 16" x 6".
+The tires installed on the unit may be 16" radials.
+The steel wheel installed on these units measures 16" x 6".
 The bolt pattern on the wheel is 8 on $6^{1}/2$ ".
-The brake size is $12^{1}/4$ " x $3^{3}/8$ " while the axle capacity is 7,000 pounds.
-The number of axles and axle type varies per model.
-The spare tire can be located in the front storage compartment on a pull out tray.
+The number of axles, brake size, axle type and capacity varies per model.
+A spare tire may be located on a pull out tray in the rear bumper.

-Shock absorbers may be another standard feature on your unit.
+Shock absorbers are another standard feature.
 Installation of these will assist in cushioning the trailer when pulled on rough, uneven roads.
 They also help stabilize the unit.